myDiamondsDancing/netcomm/The_way_of_thinking.md

     return wA_result, wB_result
 ```

-Then I defined two functions, used in simulating session.
+Next I defined two functions, used in simulating session.
 These are simulating session for current channel and computing previous results for each actor:
 ```python
 def simulate_session_ch(channel:tuple, nodes, edges, lock:mp.Lock) -> None:
     '''This function simulates session for current channel.'''